 In Cuyahoga County, age-adjusted mortality rates for heart disease, homicide, aortic aneurysm, HIV, and pedestrians killed in traffic collisions were all higher than the Ohio averages.
-In Lake County, rates for suicide and pedestrians killed in traffic collisions were higher than the state average.
+In Lake County, rates for pedestrians killed in traffic collisions were higher than the state average.
 In Lorain County, mortality rates for diabetes and motor vehicle collisions, including those involving alcohol, were higher than the Ohio average.
-In Medina County, the rate of pedestrians killed in traffic collisions was higher than the state average.
-In Portage County, rates of heart disease, influenza and pneumonia, suicide, aortic aneurysm, and pedestrians killed in traffic collisions were higher than Ohio averages.
+In Medina County, the rate of pedestrians killed in traffic collisions were higher than the State average.
+In Portage County, rates of aortic aneurysm and pedestrians killed in traffic collisions were higher than Ohio averages.
 In Summit County, age-adjusted mortality rates for influenza and pneumonia, homicide, aortic aneurysm, and pedestrians killed in traffic collisions were also higher than the Ohio averages.